PSLmodels/Tax-Calculator/taxcalc/validation/CSV_OUTPUT_VARS.md

 A list of all the output variables Tax-Calculator can calculate is available in the [Output Variables section of the user documentation](http://open-source-economics.github.io/Tax-Calculator/#output).
-All these variables are included in the tc CLI output file when the `--dump` option is used.
+All these variables are included in the tc CLI output file when either the `--dump` or the `--sqldb` option is used.

 Validation Output Variables
 ---------------------------

-Only a few of the `--dump` output variables are useful in validation work.
+Only a few of the `--dump`/`--sqldb` output variables are useful in validation work.
 Here is a list of those most useful and some notes on what the tax calculations assume about jobs held during the tax year.

 | Var-name   | Var-description
 | :-------   | :-------